How ESG Movement Affects Your Accounting and Financial Reporting

 As a McKinsey report noted, companies that commit to ESG practices experience higher growth, lower costs, increased productivity, and fewer regulatory and legal interventions.
 While adopting ESG practices isn’t mandatory yet, there is a sense that it could become a requirement at some point.
 Even without such mandates, integrating an ESG framework into the operation will surely be essential for companies that expect to grow and thrive.

 In fact, the many stakeholders that impact a business’s success increasingly expect companies to follow ESG practices.
 That includes investors, customers, legislators, the media, and anyone else within a business’s ecosystem.
 As these stakeholders “vote with their wallets” by purchasing sustainable products and services and investing in values-based companies, regulators are responding with efforts to standardize ESG reporting frameworks.
-And that has a direct impact on a business’s accounting.
+This shift has a direct impact on a business’s accounting, making ESG reporting services and even highly specialized support like biotech accounting services essential for ensuring accurate, transparent, and compliant disclosures.

 Companies are already beginning to account for items that arise out of ESG practices within their financial statements, even in the absence of standards or requirements, though doing so is far from straightforward.
 For example, if your business has ESG assets such as carbon offsets (including Renewable Energy Credits, or RECs), green bonds, or other financial instruments associated with ESG, it adds complexity to your accounting.
 It’s critical to understand the nature of ESG-related assets, acceptable accounting practices, and emerging standards and regulations.